scala/docs.scala-lang/_overviews/reflection/symbols-trees-types.md

 those members that were declared (not inherited) in the class/trait/object definition which the given `Type` represents.

-To obtain a `Symbol` for some specific member or declaration, one need only to use methods `members` or `declarations` which provide the list of definitions associated with that type.
-There also exists singular counterparts for each, methods `member` and `declaration` as well.
+To obtain a `Symbol` for some specific member or declaration, one need only to use methods `members` or `decls` which provide the list of definitions associated with that type.
+There also exists singular counterparts for each, methods `member` and `decl` as well.
 The signatures of all four are shown below:

     /** The member with given name, either directly declared or inherited, an
       * OverloadedSymbol if several exist, NoSymbol if none exist. */